temach/jplang/README.md

 The onyomi keywords in plain text format are in file:
 - onyomi-keywords.txt

-The results are also packaged as Anki deck in "results/" directory.
+The results are also packaged as Anki decks (.txt and .apkg)

 ### Useful resources